Harry Myers (rugby): Rugby Union

 Myers first played rugby for Horsforth whom he joined part way through the 1893–4 season.
 At the end of that season he joined Bramley for who he played for the next two seasons.
 Making his debut for Bramley against Werenth on 1 September 1894 he scored his first try for the club against Bowling Old Lane on 8 September 1894.
 In 1896 before the start of the 1896–7 season the Bramley club decided to change codes and join the Northern Rugby Union where professionalism i.e. payments to players was allowed.
 Myers did not wish to become a professional player so he left Bramley and opted to join Keighley instead, his resignation from Bramley being noted by the Yorkshire Rugby Football Union the same week.

 Myers arrival at Keighley coincided with an upturn in the club's fortunes and in the next four seasons the club won the Yorkshire No.2 Competition, with promotion to the No.1 competition, and after twice finishing runners-up the club won the No.1 competition in 1899–1900.
 During these four seasons Myers had been appointed captain of the team and had scored 49 tries as well as kicking 120 goals.
 His abilities were also recognised by the rugby union and he was selected to play for Yorkshire on a number of occasions in the County Championship.
 First selected for Yorkshire against Durham in November 1895, Myers played in every Yorkshire game for three consecutive seasons; 1895–6, 1896–7 and 1897–8.

 He was capped once by England playing in the 6–9 defeat by Ireland at Athletic Ground, Richmond, London on Saturday 5 February 1898.
 He was also selected to play for the North against the South in February 1898.
+With 27 appearances for Yorkshire and one for England, Myers has the most representative appearances by a Keighley player in rugby union and the only Keighley player to play for England.

 In October 1898 press reports appeared that Myers had resigned from Keighley and was crossing codes to rejoin Bramley.
 Myers was asked to attend before the Yorkshire rugby union committee, but after explaining that he had been approached by Bramley and had rebuffed all offers made, the committee accepted that he was not guilty of professionalism.